Kong/unirest-win8/README.md

   .asJson<MyClass>();
 ```

-### Request Reference
+# Request

-The .NET Unirest library follows the builder style conventions.
+The `.NET` Unirest library follows the builder style conventions.
 You start building your request by creating a `HttpRequest` object using one of the following:

 ```C#
 HttpRequest request = Unirest.get(String url);